Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

 function of time.
 Most typically, CTRWs refer to a type of Markov process.
 This describes a scenario where the future state of a system depends only on its current state.
-Heuristically, one might describe such systems as having a ‘short memory’.
+Heuristically, one might describe such systems as having ‘no memory’.
 Under this condition, a CTRW over a digraph is described by a system of first-order ordinary differential equations,

 .. math::
    :label: eq:CTRW